wlqdml/Machine_Learning/README.md

   - The goal is to design a binary classifier using a generated toy dataset (classifying two-dimensional points into one of two classes).
   - Using a Preceptron algorithm, i.e, learning a single line (decision boundary or hyperplane) to discriminate the points of one class from the other.
   - Illustrates the steps of a classic supervise learning: constructing data, specifying a model and a loss function, setting up an optimization algorithm, updating model parameters with gradients, generating predictions.
-  - The codes are mostly based on PyTorch, Numpy and Matplotlib
+  - The codes are mostly based on PyTorch, Numpy and Matplotlib.
 - [**Supervised Training Loop using PyTorch**](https://github.com/houzhj/Machine_Learning/blob/main/ipynb/topic_perceptron_loop.ipynb)
   - Model: nn.Linear()
   - Loss (Binary Cross-Entropy): nn.BCELoss()